MicrosoftDocs/sql-docs/docs/connect/jdbc/using-ntlm-authentication-to-connect-to-sql-server.md

 The driver will throw an error if any of the above properties are missing when the **NTLM** authenticationScheme property is used.

-See [Setting the Connection Properties](../../connect/jdbc/setting-the-connection-properties.md) for more information on connection properties.
+For more information on connection properties, see [Setting the Connection Properties](../../connect/jdbc/setting-the-connection-properties.md).
 For more information on the Microsoft NTLM authentication protocol, see [Microsoft NTLM](https://docs.microsoft.com/windows/desktop/SecAuthN/microsoft-ntlm).

 ## Remarks